harness/terraform-provider-harness/docs/resources/platform_monitored_service.md

 Optional:

-- `enabled` (Boolean) Enable / Disable the change source.
+- `enabled` (Boolean) Enable or disable the change source.
 - `spec` (String) Specification of the change source.
-Depends of the type of the change source.
+Depends on the type of the change source.

 <a id="nestedblock--request--health_sources"></a>